imagej/imagej.github.io/_pages/develop/coding-style.md

 ---
 title: Coding style
 section: Extend:Development
+project: /libs/scijava
 ---

- We make a serious effort to keep the ImageJ2 codebase clean, consistent and easy to read—which includes both the source code and the revision history.
+ We make a serious effort to keep the SciJava codebase clean, consistent and easy to read—which includes both the source code and the revision history.

 ## Interface-driven design

-ImageJ2 uses an [interface-driven design](https://msdn.microsoft.com/en-us/library/aa260635%28v=vs.60%29.aspx) where possible.
-Public interfaces, enumerations and constants (i.e., `public static final` fields) form the basis of ImageJ2's API contract with downstream code.
+SciJava projects use an [interface-driven design](https://msdn.microsoft.com/en-us/library/aa260635%28v=vs.60%29.aspx) where possible.
+Public interfaces, enumerations and constants (i.e., `public static final` fields) form the basis of SciJava's API contract with downstream code.
 While we make an effort not to change the public methods and fields of non-interfaces, they may require occasional changes to improve the system.

 ## Versioning

-ImageJ2 uses [Semantic Versioning](http://semver.org/).
+SciJava projects use [Semantic Versioning](http://semver.org/).
 As of this writing, the project is still in beta, so the API is not finalized yet.
 But once we make the final 2.0.0 release, future versions will be fully compliant.
 See the [Architecture](/develop/architecture#versioning) page for further details.

 ## Naming